 First, before the trip or event, plan a series of large group talks and small group discussions to prepare students’ hearts for the purpose of the event.
 This content will help students understand why they’re doing the event in the first place and will allow them time to process the purpose.

 Second, take time to carve a finishing trail for your trip or event.
 After each event, schedule at least two weeks of debriefing focused on the event topic.
 Plan time for application and accountability.
 This will allow for a slow growth curve to take what students learned on the mountaintop and develop it into long-term growth.

 If you’re looking for a resource to help students channel their mountaintop experience into everyday life transformation, LeaderTreks has you covered!
 Check out Beyond the Trip, Rappelling, and Reentry.
 These are four-week journals designed to give your students a smooth “finishing trail” after your youth ministry event or mission trip.

 About the Author

 Doug Franklin is the president of LeaderTreks, an innovative leadership development organization focusing on students and youth workers.
 Doug and his wife, Angie, live in West Chicago, Illinois.
-They don’t have any kids, but they have a dog that thinks he is their only child.
-Diesel is a 70-pound Weimaraner who never leaves their side.
+They don’t have any kids, but they have 2 dogs that think they are children.
+Diesel and Penelope are Weimaraners who never leave their side.
 Doug grew up in… Read More